kirwako/strapi-google-auth-with-token/README.md

     }
 ```

+## If you want to save user data in strapi user entity
-## PS: if you want to save the first and last name of the user
+- Add `firstName` short text field to user entity in `Content Type Builder` to save the first name of the user

-add `firstName` and `lastName` attributes to user entity in `Content Type Builder`
+- Add `lastName` short text field to user entity in `Content Type Builder` to save the last name of the user
+- Add `picture` single media field to user entity in `Content Type Builder` to save the profile picture of the user

 # Report Bugs/Issues